tomit4/ltranslate/README.md

 ### Changing the LibreTranslate Mirror

-This script utilizes the [German Mirror](https://libretranslate.de/) of LibreTranslate.
+This script utilizes the [US Mirror](https://libretranslate.de/) of LibreTranslate.
 Should you wish to change it, simply open up the ltranslate script in your favorite text editor and change the url variiable to whichever [Mirror](https://github.com/LibreTranslate/LibreTranslate#mirrors) you'd like.

 ### Why did you make this?